Boris-Barboris/dpeq/README.md

     /*
-    Alternative to the tuple converter is a variant converter, wich looks onto row description and deduces the type of demarshaller dynamically.
-It returns RandomAccessRange of InputRanges of lazily-demarshalled variants.
+    Alternative to the tuple converter is a variant converter, wich looks onto row description and deduces the type of deserializer dynamically.
+It returns RandomAccessRange of InputRanges of lazily-deserialized variants.
     By default it's the subtype of std.variant.Variant, wich has convenient isNull function defined to keep it in line with Nullable interface.
     */